ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** check box.
 For more information, see [Track where your code is deployed with toolchains ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2017/03/track-code-deployed-toolchains/){:new_window}.
 1. Click **Create Integration**.

-**Tip:** After you clone the Git repo, you can remove it from your toolchain.
+After you clone the Git repo, you can remove it from your toolchain.
+{: tip}

 If you have a toolchain and are adding {{site.data.keyword.gitrepos}} to it, follow these steps: